steadybit/docs-public/integrate-with-steadybit/extensions/extension-installation.md

      * [DiscoveryKit](https://github.com/steadybit/discovery-kit/blob/main/docs/discovery-registration.md)
      * [EventKit](https://github.com/steadybit/event-kit/blob/main/docs/event-registration.md)

 Most extensions will require extension-specific configuration.
-For example, the Kong extension needs to know how to reach\&authenticate with Kong API gateways, while the AWS extensions require the configuration of IAM roles.
+For example, the Kong extension needs to know how to reach and authenticate with Kong API gateways, while the AWS extensions require the configuration of IAM roles.
 As a result, no single set of instructions covers all extensions.
 However, extensions' documentation should describe the exact configuration and installation steps.

 ## Manage your Extensions